Smooth HR technology projects: 12 significant steps to successView full content series

-In our 12-part series, Kate Wadia – Service Delivery Director at Phase 3 Consulting - guides the HR professional through how to navigate, succeed and lead with HR tech project-work.
+In our 12-part series, Kate Wadia – Managing Director at Phase 3 Consulting - guides the HR professional through how to navigate, succeed and lead with HR tech project-work.
 From the inception of the business case to the handover into BAU, we’ll follow an indicative project timeframe to explain the way and the why of a project step-by- step, to give you a full toolkit of practical points, a deciphering of definitions and the top tips to get results important to HR and the wider business.

 Before selecting your system you must make your case for systems change.
 So often the basic business case is a frantic and furious scribble treated as a necessary inclusion in project kick-off: it becomes a piece of homework rather than something meaningful.

 Sometimes the considered capturing of the case is missed out altogether.

 In either scenario, the real case for business change may never be actually made.

 This article will tackle when and how to identify the benefits of systems change, the structure that your HR argument can take and the who, when and how to appeal to your project audience.

 Context: proactive versus reactive change